dmbarbour/glas/docs/GlaDFS.md

 More dubious:

-* empty prefixes - saves one byte when we have two branches in a row, which might be common for intmaps and other 'compact' key representations, but savings would be reduced due to maps of children in same context.
+* empty prefixes - saves one byte for branching of compact keys (e.g. numeric 00000-99999).
+This is rather specialized, and the limited savings would be overshadowed by the branching overheads.
-* empty definitions - unless we start loving the 'files as flags' pattern, this is rather unlikely to save even 1 bit per node on average.
+* empty definitions - unless we start favoring files as flags, this is unlikely to see much use in practice.
+The savings would be negligible, too.
-* small/large definitions - save two bytes per inline definition, but it isn't in the search path so it doesn't really matter
+* small vs. large definitions - we could save a couple bytes for single-fragment small-binary definitions.
+But the saved bytes wouldn't be within the critical search path, so the benefits are limited to space savings for small files.
+Might be worthwhile.

 These could be added if empirical evidence shows they'd be worthwhile.
+The lowest 7 bits for our bitfield are the most precious, so I won't sell them without clear benefits.

 ### Varnat Encoding